Goldman Sachs CEO Is Not A Bitcoin Fan, But Won’t Declare Cryptocurrency Dead

 In May 2018, the U.S. Department of Justice launched an investigation into bitcoin price manipulation.
 The move has been praised by some cryptocurrency evangelists, including the Winklevoss twins, Cameron and Tyler, and Mike Novogratz, the founder of startup crypto merchant bank Galaxy Digital.

-Proponents of greater regulatory scrutiny say some regulation of the currently-unregulated market will help the industry by ridding it of con artists and legitimizing the market.
+Proponents of greater regulatory scrutiny say some regulation of the currently unregulated market will help the industry by ridding it of con artists and legitimizing the market.